auth0/Lock.Android/README.md

 }
 ```

-The next step is to create an instance of `Auth0` with your applications information:
+The next step is to create an instance of `Auth0` with your applications information in Oncreate function :

 ```java
 Auth0 account = new Auth0("{YOUR_AUTH0_CLIENT_ID}", "{YOUR_AUTH0_DOMAIN}");